AMTedesco224/pacmen/README.md

 <img src="pacmen_ex.png" width="300px">

-This script could be updated to add more functionality such as different color objects being deployed or the speed at which the pac-men move about the browser window.
+This script could be updated to add more functionality such as different color objects being deployed or the speed at which the pac-men move about the browser window for future development.

 Copyright 2022